 The 2D contour plot and 3D response surface were the graphical plots that represent the regression equation which provide the procedure to show the correlation between response and experimental level for each variables and interaction between two test variables (Qiao et al., 2009).
-3D surface plot could visualize the effects of independent variables towards the response (Fang et al., 2010).
-The evaluation of the interaction between various factors using RSM quantified in terms of three-dimensional response surface and contour lines.
-Figure 4.12, 4.13 and 4.14 were plotted to demonstrate the interactions among the three factors and to estimate methyl 3-(3,5-ditert-butyl-4-hydroxyphenyl) propionate production over the independent variables.
-These plots demonstrated the effects of two factors on the response at a time and assisted in arbitration of degree of parametric on the desired responses.
+3D surface plot can visualize the effects of independent variables towards the response (Fang et al., 2010).
+The evaluation of the interaction between various factors using RSM quantifies in terms of three-dimensional response surface and contour lines.
+Figure 4.13, 4.14 and 4.15 were plotted to demonstrate the interactions among the three factors and to estimate methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production over the independent variables.
+These plots demonstrate the effects of two factors on the response at a time and assist in arbitration of degree of parametric on the desired responses.
 Three response surfaces were generated depending on three variables involved in the process.

-Figure 4.12 showed three-dimensional response surface relationship between agitation speed and initial pH medium on the methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production at the centre level of the fermentation.
-This figure clearly depicted the effect of initial pH medium from pH 6 to pH 10 and agitation speed from 70 rpm to 130 rpm on the methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production from relative peak area 0.15 % of chromatogram area to relative peak area 0.24 % of chromatogram area.
-The plane exhibited an optimum point of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production at relative peak area 0.29 % by the interaction factors of initial pH medium and agitation speed which were pH 8 and 100 rpm respectively.
+Figure 4.13 showed three-dimensional response surface relationship between agitation speed and initial pH medium on the methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production at the center level of the fermentation.
+This figure clearly depicts the effect of initial pH medium from pH 6 to pH 10 and agitation speed from 70 rpm to 130 rpm on the methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate production from relative peak area 0.15 % of chromatogram area to relative peak area 0.24 % of chromatogram area.
+The plane exhibits an optimum point of methyl 3-(3,5-ditert-butyl-4-hydroxyphenyl) propionate production at relative peak area 0.29 % by the interaction factors of initial pH medium and agitation speed which were pH 8 and 100 rpm respectively.
 The red regions in the figure showed the maximum production of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate.
 The desirability of this design was 1.0.
-For the interaction between initial pH medium and agitation speed, the percentage of methyl 3-(3,5-di-tert-butyl-4-hydroxyphenyl) propionate increased and reached the maximum level when the initial pH medium was pH 8 and 100 rpm of agitation speed and the production formation was decreased beyond that.